maji-git/mpc-docs/content/docs/start/introduction/_index.md

 {{< hint warning >}}
 **Check Godot Versions!**
-MultiPlay Core is currently only tested in Godot v4.2^, and is __not__ compatible with Godot v3.x
+MultiPlay Core is currently only available for Godot v4.2^, and is __not__ compatible with Godot v3.x
 {{< /hint >}}